 To qualify for treatment the child must:

-Each child MUST be accompanied by his or her LEGAL guardian at the first appointment.
-At this appointment, the child and parent/guardian must attend a demonstration of proper oral hygiene and explanation of the decay process.
+Each child MUST be accompanied by his or her legal guardian at the first appointment.
+At this appointment, dental staff will demonstrate proper oral hygiene and explain the decay process.
 The parent/guardian must also sign the proposed treatment plan and release for treatment.

 A community service of

 Northwest Louisiana Dental Volunteers